 Northwest Ohio Medicaid Expansion Coalition Talking Points (pdf)

-For the Center to continue to grow and evolve to meet the changing needs of our communities, we need to reach out and raise support for our programs.
-The Ability Center is having a campaign to raise $90,000 to support our varied efforts.
+For the Center to continue to grow and evolve to meet the changing needs of our communities, it needs to reach out and raise funds to support its programs.
+The Ability Center’s Annual Campaign is working to raise $90,000 in support.
 A successful campaign will enable the Center to:

-- Train and graduate a larger number of dogs and recipients.
+- Train and graduate a larger number of assistance dogs and their recipients.

-- Increase the number of individuals that who receive ramps and minor home modifications.
+- Increase the number of individuals who receive ramps to make their homes accessible.

 - Help more people to learn valuable life skills.